nishcheyk/wiz-hiring-fullstack-2025/README.md

 ## Getting Started (Local)

 ### Backend
-1. Copy `.env.example` to `.env` and fill in your PostgreSQL and SMTP credentials.
+1. Copy `.env.example` to `.env` and fill in your PostgreSQL credentials.
 2. Install dependencies:
    ```
    npm install